dssg/match.edu/README.md

 - out-of-the-box algorithms with custom modifications

 ### Using our code
-Starting with simulated data, you can train our models to predict the **college quality** of a student - again, not the probability of graduating - and evaluate each model using our evaluation metrics.
+Starting with simulated data, you can train our models to predict the **college quality** of a student - again, not the **college graduation** - and evaluate each model using our evaluation metrics.

 To do so, run the following commands: